AVIJITGHOSH2001/Basic_SQL_Concept/README.md

 # SQL Notes :

-Here we have last minute revision notes of SQL.
 These questions will familiarize you with the most important SQL concepts and help you ace your job interviews :raised_hands:

 ---

 ###

-#### Join us for all the latest offcampus job updates, webinar, hackathons, resume review and a lot more :heart::heart:
+#### 👇👇👇👇👇

 <div align="left">
   <a href="https://www.linkedin.com/in/avijit-ghosh-avijit2001ghosh">